Jarred Kelenic Player Props: Mariners vs. Pirates

 Jarred Kelenic At The Plate

-- Kelenic leads Seattle in slugging percentage (.534) and total hits (50) this season.
+- Kelenic has 50 hits to go with a slugging percentage of .522, both of which lead Seattle hitters this season.

-- Among the qualifying hitters in baseball, his batting average ranks 38th, his on-base percentage ranks 77th, and he is 13th in the league in slugging.
+- Among the qualified batters in baseball, his batting average ranks 47th, his on-base percentage ranks 90th, and he is 17th in the league in slugging.

-- Kelenic has reached base via a hit in 36 games this season (of 48 played), and had multiple hits in 11 of those games.
+- Kelenic has picked up a hit in 36 of 49 games this season, with multiple hits 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.